Code-division multiple access: History

-USA
+United States

 In the US, one of the earliest descriptions of CDMA can be found in the summary report of Project Hartwell on "The Security of Overseas Transport", which was a summer research project carried out at the Massachusetts Institute of Technology from June to August 1950.
 Further research in the context of jamming and anti-jamming was carried out in 1952 at Lincoln Lab.

-USSR
+Soviet Union

 In the Soviet Union (USSR), the first work devoted to this subject was published in 1935 by Dmitry Ageev.
 It was shown that through the use of linear methods, there are three types of signal separation: frequency, time and compensatory.
 The technology of CDMA was used in 1957, when the young military radio engineer Leonid Kupriyanovich in Moscow made an experimental model of a wearable automatic mobile phone, called LK-1 by him, with a base station.
 LK-1 has a weight of 3 kg, 20–30 km operating distance, and 20–30 hours of battery life.
 The base station, as described by the author, could serve several customers.
 In 1958, Kupriyanovich made the new experimental "pocket" model of mobile phone.
 This phone weighed 0.5 kg.
 To serve more customers, Kupriyanovich proposed the device, which he called "correlator."
 In 1958, the USSR also started the development of the "Altai" national civil mobile phone service for cars, based on the Soviet MRT-1327 standard.
 The phone system weighed 11 kg.
 It was placed in the trunk of the vehicles of high-ranking officials and used a standard handset in the passenger compartment.
 The main developers of the Altai system were VNIIS (Voronezh Science Research Institute of Communications) and GSPI (State Specialized Project Institute).
 In 1963 this service started in Moscow, and in 1970 Altai service was used in 30 USSR cities.